London Fields: Sport and facilities

 London Fields received a Green Flag award in July 2008.
 A much-used cycle path runs from the Pub on the Park to Broadway Market.

 A document in Hackney library records a game of cricket to have been played on the park as early as 1802, and the cricket square on London Fields continues to host competitive games throughout the summer (late April – mid September).
 Several teams use the park as their home pitch, most notably London Fields CC, based at the Pub on the Park.

 During the summer the park can be extremely busy with many people combining an afternoon's picnic with watching the cricket.
 The Turley End of the ground is a popular vantage point for those watching the cricket.

 The park is used as the starting point for an annual night-time cycle ride called the Dunwich Dynamo.

-The park is a training and competition base for Hackney Aquatics Club and the London Fields Triathlon Club.
+The park is a training and competition base for Hackney Aquatics Club, the London Fields Triathlon Club and Team London Fields Running Club.